jsullivan2847/streepflix-frontend/README.md

 # Getting Started

-Streepflix is currently deployed on netlify and you can try it out for yourself [here](https://streepflix.netlify.app/)
+Streepflix is currently deployed on netlify and you can try it out for yourself [here](https://streepflix.netlify.app/).
+All you have to do is create a user profile, log in, and get to watching!

 # Unsolved Problems
 - User Currently has to click twice on the user icon to log in :(( Issue with state